 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-These offers are no longer available on our site: Capital One® Platinum Credit Card, Capital One® QuicksilverOne® Cash Rewards Credit Card
+These offers are no longer available on our site: Capital One® Platinum Credit Card, Capital One® QuicksilverOne® Cash Rewards Credit Card, Capital One® Secured Mastercard®

 If your credit isn’t great, it might be difficult to qualify for unsecured credit cards.
 And that, in turn, can make it difficult to build credit.
-So what are your options?
+So what are your options for a new credit card?

 The good news is that there are unsecured credit cards designed specifically for people with bad credit or limited credit histories.
 But you’ll need to be careful.
 Some unsecured credit cards for bad credit are better than others.